 And while looking back on it, at first glance, it’s hard to understand how I denied needing help, but when I think harder, it isn’t.
 You see, my son came into the world via an unplanned C-section (which made for a traumatic delivery experience for me).
 While he seemingly latched fine in the hospital, it appeared that he wasn’t getting enough milk.
 He lost a lot of weight by his first pediatrician appointment, which meant we spent the better part of his first week earth side driving to different medical professionals.
 All the focus was on him and his needs,

 He was always hungry, so I was constantly trapped under him for feeds.
 Since we were worried about his weight, we had to weigh him before and after the feed to get an idea for how much he consumed.
 This happened multiple times a day and felt like an indictment on me as a mother.
 If he appeared to have eaten enough, I felt relief, but if he didn’t the blame and worry circle started in my head.
 I felt judged by this scale multiple times a day.
-And this for a person who spend her whole life trying to perform her best, was too much to bear.
+And this for a person who spent her whole life trying to perform her best, was too much to bear.